- Say you’re going to be a little part of (name your church) church at home today.

 God, you are here with us now and also with our friends and family in their homes today.

-Especially we remember that you are also with… (invite everyone to remember people from church, school, extended family, neighbourhood).
-Thank you, Jesus, light of the world.
-Amen
+Especially we remember that you are also with… (invite everyone to remember people from church, school, extended family, neighbourhood)

-- Say the Lord’s Prayer together, with or without actions.
-Ask which line everyone thinks is most about God’s word.
-(Maybe ‘Give us today our daily bread’?)
+- Say the Lord’s Prayer together, with or without actions and point out the line about giving us today our daily bread.

 - Blow out the candle, changing the light from visible to invisible light.